-Our main computer lab is equipped with 20 state-of-the art Dell Optiplex Pentium IV computers with LCD monitors.
-To enhance language arts learning another computer lab was established where every student has access to a computer.
-Through the access to digital projectors and internet, teachers have ability to expand the educational resources.
+Our main computer lab is equipped with state-of-the art equipment.
+Through the access to digital projectors and internet, teachers have the ability to expand the educational resources.

 A full Physical Education program is provided by a qualified instructor.
 Equipment is on hand to enhance the program.
 Gym activities are held indoors and outdoors.
 Exercise, game rules, body building, fun and sportsmanship are emphasized in the Physical Education program.
 The school utilizes the local public field for outside gym games and exercises.